gromacs/gromacs/docs/user-guide/mdrun-performance.rst

         A group of cores that share some kind of locality, such as a shared cache.
 This makes it more efficient to spread computational work over cores within a socket than over cores in different sockets.
-Modern processors often have more than one socket.
+Modern server and workstation class machines often have more than one CPU socket.

     node
         A group of sockets that share coarser-level locality, such as shared access to the same memory without requiring any network hardware.
-A normal laptop or desktop computer is a node.
+A normal personal computer or racked server is a node.
 A node is often the smallest amount of a large compute cluster that a user can request to use.